-The District designed PICs so that a teacher can provide a student a short time (no more than 30 minutes or no more than the remainder of one class period) and a positive and supportive environment to de-escalate if they are feeling angry, overwhelmed or in need of a time-out.
-The teacher in the PIC will have the student fill out a reflection form to help identify the root cause of the feelings, de-escalate the situation, and assist in helping to restore the student back into the classroom or classroom setting.
-PICs are available at most middle schools, high schools, and large K-8 schools.
+PICs provide a student a short time (no more than 30 minutes for grades K-5 or no more than the remainder of one class period for grades 6-12) and a positive and supportive environment to de-escalate if they are feeling angry, overwhelmed, or in need of a time-out.
+A PIC can be an ISI room (MS and HS), a buddy teacher’s classroom (K5 and K8), or a counselor’s or social worker’s office space.
+Students will fill out a reflection form to help identify the root cause of the feelings, de-escalate the situation, and assist in helping to restore the student back into the classroom or classroom setting.

 A teacher may send a disruptive student out of the classroom for 30 minutes or the duration of the period provided such action is consistent with this Student Code and only where one of the following condition exists:

-2. The teacher has determined that the student's behavior is so unruly, disruptive or abusive that it seriously interferes with the teacher's ability to communicate effectively with other students in the classroom or with the ability of the other students to learn.
+- The teacher has determined and documented that the student's behavior is so unruly, disruptive or abusive that it seriously interferes with the teacher's ability to communicate effectively with other students in the classroom or with the ability of the other students to learn.

 Principals may immediately remove a student whose presence poses a continuing clear and present danger to persons or property or an ongoing threat of disrupting the academic process.

 Principals are encouraged to utilize positive alternatives to suspension wherever practicable.